NCAS-CMS/cfa-conventions/source/cfa.md

 dimensions.
 An aggregation variable, however, does not contain its data&mdash;and therefore nor its dimensions&mdash;in the usual manner and yet still needs to be viewable as if it were a usual netCDF variable.
-This is achieved by encoding the variable as a scalar (with arbitrary single value) and providing extra variable attributes from which the variable's true dimensionality can be inferred, and the variable's aggregated data can be constructed.
+This is achieved by encoding the aggregation variable as a scalar (with arbitrary single value) and providing extra variable attributes from which the variable's true dimensionality can be inferred, and the variable's aggregated data can be constructed.

 The CFA conventions only apply to the data definition of selected variables, so the CFA conventions have been designed to work alongside